rizalmart/slackpkg-dependency-database/README.md

-This repo for tracking dependencies of official slackware-current packages.
+This is repo for tracking dependencies of official slackware-current packages.
 Mirrored from slackel

 How contribute:
 * Create a dep file with this filename format:<br>`<slackware package name>.dep`